vattcarter7/nextjs-typescript-template/README.md

 cd nextjs-fullstack-app-template
 ```

 First we will test to make sure the app is working.
-We're going to be using `yarn` for this example, but you could just as easily use NPM if you choose.
+We're going to be using `npm` for this example, but you could just as easily use NPM if you choose.

 ```
-yarn install
+npm i

-yarn dev
+npm run dev
 ```

 You should see the demo app available on [http://localhost:3000](http://localhost:3000)